ImaanSidhu3/ImaanSidhu3.github.io/_pages/about.md

 Hello!
 I'm Imaan, I'm from Oakland, CA and a recent graduate from Columbia University's with my Master of Science in Mechanical Engineering.
 I previously attained my Bachelor of Science in Aerospace and Astronautical Engineering from Purdue University.
 I have a diverse set of academic and professional experiences that have given me a background across software and hardware engineering.
 This website serves as my portfolio of those projects.

-I'm currently seeking full-time employment and can be contacted at my email.
+I'm currently seeking full-time employment and can be contacted at my email, available at the bottom of this page.